Road Less Traveled

-Abigail left my room.
-I finally chose a dress and got ready.
-Within an hour, I was ready.
-I grabbed a purse and headed downstairs only to be greeted by Abigail, Mark, and some guy I didn’t know but assumed was Mark’s friend.
-My parents were down there as well.
+She left my room, and I finally chose a dress and got ready.
+Within an hour, I headed downstairs to go to the party only to be greeted by Casey, Mark, and some guy I didn’t know.
+I assumed it was Mark’s friend.
+My parents were down there as well, chatting amiably with everyone.

 “- a charity fundraiser this weekend.
-You should come with your parents,” my father was telling the stranger.
+You should come with your parents,” my father told the stranger.
 He was about to say more when he saw me.
 “Ah, Riley, glad you’re finally down here.
 I’d like to introduce you to Neil Hardy.
 He’s the son of-”